Chechia: Origins

 It is believed that the chechia originated in Uzbekistan.
 Unlike the fez, the chechia is shorter and crafted from less stiff material, and is, therefore, softer and more pliable.
 By the 17th century that the chaouachis, or chechia makers, had spread to the capital Tunis, the capital of Tunisia.
 By the 21st century, the procedure for making them remains the same, but the number of craftsmen who make them has decreased.
-While the market place in the Souk Ech-Chaouachine, hosted about 30,000 chaouachis during at its peak, that number had dropped by the 2010s to about 20, who struggle to keep the business alive.
+While the market place in the Souk Ech-Chaouachine, hosted about 30,000 chaouachis at its peak, that number had dropped by the 2010s to about 20, who struggle to keep the business alive.
 The modern chechia business is estimated to create jobs for over 2,000 artisans, with the remaining chechias are sold overseas, primarily to Libya, Nigeria, and Niger.
 Chechia colours vary by country.
 It is red in Tunisia, and sometimes lacks a tassel.
 In Libya, the chechia is normally black, except the Benghazi version, or "chenna," which is also red and includes a tassel.
 In Morocco, and some parts of Tunisia, it can also be seen in white or grey.

-Cylindrical in shape, the chechia was imported into Tunisia in its current form from Spain, by the Moors, expelled after the capture of Granada in 1492.
-Finding in Tunisia a second homeland, they established the craft of the chechia there.
-Its manufacture is quickly considered a refined art and responds to strict traditions.

-The archives of the Spanish consulate to the Beylik of Tunis at the end of the 18th century show that Spain was interested in the manufacture of chechias, the secret of which it lost when the Moriscos were expelled at the beginning of the 17th century and that the Spanish government would like to recover to relaunch its production in Spain in state factories,.
+The archives of the Spanish consulate to the Beylik of Tunis at the end of the 18th century show that Spain was interested in the manufacture of chechias, the secret of which it lost when the Moriscos were expelled at the beginning of the 17th century and that the Spanish government would like to recover to relaunch its production in Spain in state factories.

 In Tunisia, anyone wishing to engage in this particular craft must first pass a thorough examination before a designated committee of craftsmen.
 Made by skilled "chaouachis", the chechia soon occupied the entire souks, built in 1691 in the Medina of Tunis, so great was its success, which gave work to thousands of people.

 From the 1920s, Tunisian separatists increasingly wore the chechia testouriya (originally from the city of Testour) because its name was close to that of their party the Destour.